microsoft/vsts-cordova-tasks/docs/secure-certs.md

 Combined, this results in a bit of a nightmare.

-### Simplifying and Securing the Build Environment
+### Simplifying and Securing the Build Environment for iOS
 To help alleviate these problems, the Xcode Build and Cordova Build tasks include some additional features designed to streamline this process.

 Here's the general process for setting things up: